kinow/autosubmit/docs/source/userguide/configure/index.rst

 *platforms_expid.yml* contains:
     - HPC, fat-nodes and supporting computers configuration.

-For more information on adding a new platofrm to the experiment configuration, see :ref:`add-new-plat-exp`.
+For more information on adding a new platform to the experiment configuration, see :ref:`add-new-plat-exp`.

 .. note:: *platforms_expid.yml* is usually provided by technicians, users will only have to change login and accounting options for HPCs.